quotient-im/Quaternion/README.md

   in the timeline.
 If not specified, the application-wide point size is used.
 - `maybe_read_timer` - threshold time interval in milliseconds for a displayed message to be considered as read.
-- `use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in a dedicated file instead (see the next paragraph); the default is true.
 - `hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
 By default it's true.
-- `auto_markdown` (EXPERIMENTAL) - since version 0.0.95, and only if built with
+- `auto_markdown` (EXPERIMENTAL) - since version 0.0.95 Quaternion has
-  Qt 5.14 or newer (that pertains to all binaries at GitHub Releases as well as to Flatpaks), Quaternion has experimental support for Markdown when entering messages.
+  experimental support for Markdown when entering messages.
 Quaternion only treats the message as Markdown if the message starts with `/md` command (the command itself is removed from the message before sending).
 Setting `auto_markdown` to `true` enables Markdown parsing in all messages that _do not_ start with `/plain` instead.
-By default, this setting is `false` since the current support of Markdown by Qt is buggy, and the whole functionality in Quaternion is, again, experimental.
+By default, this setting is `false` since the current support of Markdown by Qt is buggy, and the implementation in Quaternion has its own quirks on top of that.
 If you have it enabled (or use `/md` command) feel free to submit bug reports at the usual place.
 - `paste_plaintext_by_default` - set this to false (or 0) if you want to paste formatted text by default.

-Since version 0.0.95, all Quaternion binaries at GitHub Releases are compiled with Qt Keychain support.
-It means that Quaternion will try to store your access token(s) in a secure storage configured for your platform.
-If the storage or Qt Keychain are not available, Quaternion will try to store your access token(s) in a dedicated file with restricted access rights so that only the owner can access them (this doesn't really work on Windows - see below), with the name made from your user id and Matrix device id, in the following directory:

-- Linux: `$HOME/.local/share/Quotient/quaternion`
-- macOS: `$HOME/Library/Application Support/Quotient/quaternion`
-- Windows: `%LOCALAPPDATA%/Quotient/quaternion`

-Unfortunately, Quaternion cannot enforce proper access rights on Windows;
-you'll see a warning about it and will be able to either refuse saving your access token in that case or agree and setup file permissions outside Quaternion.
+Quaternion uses Qt Keychain to store access tokens and (if libQuotient is built with E2EE support) database pickles.
+If the secure storage supported by Qt Keychain is not available, Quaternion will NOT store your access token(s) and pickles; do NOT proceed if E2EE is switched on, unless you are fine to end up with unrecoverable encrypted messages sent during that session.
+The fallback file used by Quaternion 0.0.9.5/0.0.95 is no more used.

 Quaternion caches the rooms state and user/room avatars on the file system in a conventional location for your platform, as follows: